bdjeffyp/ra-guides/ps2/final-fantasy-xii-izjs/guide.md

 - So, if Fran isn't a Red or Black Mage, there are some recommendations on the achievement's comments about what to do.
 The consensus is to get the Nihopalaoa accessory.
 This makes items do the inverse of what their intended action is.
 For example: throwing a potion will hurt the target rather than heal.
 For the Elder Wyrm, using Alarm Clocks on it will put it to sleep, guaranteed!
 Fran should then be trying to keep Elder Wyrm asleep while Larsa uses Shades of Black.
   - To get the Nihopalaoa, you'll need to grind for loot to sell that will unlock it in the bazaar.
 You need to sell three Blood-stained Necklace, two Death's-Head, and three Leo Gem.
 Note that these all come from higher level enemies and will require stealing to avoid exceeding levels.
     - Blood-stained Necklace: Shambling Corpse (found in Zertinan Caverns: Athroza Quicksands) rare steal or dropped from them if you have the Warmage's Monograph
-    - Death's-Head: Dark Skeleton (found in Golmore Jungle: The Rusting Chapel) drop with Warmage's Monograph, rare game Grave Lord's rare steal (found in same place after chaining the Dark Skeletons that appear there)...
+    - Death's-Head: Dark Skeleton (found in Golmore Jungle: The Rustling Chapel) drop with Warmage's Monograph, rare game Grave Lord's rare steal (found in same place after chaining the Dark Skeletons that appear there)...
     - Leo Gem: Drop/steal from various dragons and dinosaurs.
 Wild Saurian is probably the most accessible to steal them from.
     - As you can see, this is pretty ridiculous to do while trying to maintain low levels.
 It may be easier to just fight it out if you have a damage dealing Fran, or a Fran that blocks a lot can take point on tank duties while Larsa casts random black magic.
 You can grind Aero/Aeroga Motes from chests as well.
 There are options, but Nihopalaoa seems excessive to get.
 Of course, it does seem other people have done this so it's certainly possible...
 - Once the Elder Wyrm is defeated, we have a new level cap: level 32.
 It's not much of a difference, but Larsa won't be with us for the next one, so you should actually have more room.